Birth for Humankind

 Our work

 Since 2014, Birth for Humankind have been pioneering the delivery of community-based doula support for people experiencing disadvantage in Victoria.
-We provide marginalised women and birthing people with tailored social-emotional support throughout pregnancy and early parenting, which complements and enhances clinical care.
+We provide support that is person-centred, trauma-informed and culturally sensitive.
+This tailored ongoing one-to-one complements and enhances clinical maternity care.
 This support facilitates informed decision-making, positive birth outcomes and experiences, as well as increased confidence and resources in the postnatal period.

 Our programs and services include: